Sunday, July 31, 2016

 The missing panel is the middle of the three.

-A benefactor’s offers to re-glaze and re-instate the damaged panel were never accepted by personnel of the castle’s custodians, Scottish Natural Heritage, at the time.
+Amazingly, an offer to re-glaze and re-instate the damaged panel was REFUSED by the Scottish Natural Heritage Reserve Manager at the time.

 BELOW: